UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Related Work

-\minisection{Modality Missing} Real-world multi-modal applications often face missing modalities, where one or more input modalities are absent during training or inference.
-This common issue can significantly degrade model performance~\cite{wu2024missingmodality_survey}.
-Early dual-encoder models like CLIP, BLIP, and FLAVA~\cite{radford2021learning,li2022blip,2022flava} tackle missing modalities by learning a shared modality-invariant space.
+Real-world multi-modal applications often suffer from missing modalities during training or inference, which can significantly degrade performance~\cite{wu2024missingmodality_survey}.
+Early dual-encoder models like CLIP, BLIP, and FLAVA~\cite{radford2021learning,li2022blip,2022flava} tackle this by learning a shared modality-invariant space.
 However, their reliance on complete pre-training data introduces biases toward dominant modality combinations~\cite{ma2022missingmodality, ma2021SMIL}.

-Generative approaches~\cite{zhou2024megapairs, chen2025mme5, feng2024missingmodality_t2i} synthesize proxy modalities to reconstruct missing inputs, yet the quality ceiling of the approaches is set by the off‑the‑shelf frozen generators.
-Specialized expert-based methods like Flex-MoE~\cite{yun2024flexmoe} use dynamic routing to handle varying input subsets, while transformer-based approaches~\cite{jiang2024vlm2vec, lee2023promptadapter, yang2024mma} leverage prompt or adapter tuning to process arbitrary modality combinations.
-However, fixed dropout strategies of these methods often fail to generalize to unseen data.
-To tackle this, we propose a lightweight modality-completion module integrated with a unified LVLM backbone, synthesizing missing visual embeddings from text to ensure consistent alignment across all modality combinations.
+Generative approaches synthesize proxy modalities to reconstruct missing inputs~\cite{zhou2024megapairs, chen2025mme5, feng2024missingmodality_t2i}, yet the quality of the approaches is set by the off‑the‑shelf frozen generators.
+Specialized expert-based methods like Flex-MoE~\cite{yun2024flexmoe} use dynamic routing, while transformer-based approaches~\cite{jiang2024vlm2vec, lee2023promptadapter, yang2024mma} leverage prompt or adapter tuning for flexible inputs.
+However, fixed dropout strategies of these methods often fail to generalize to rare modality combinations.
+In contrast, we propose a lightweight modality-completion module integrated with a unified LVLM backbone, synthesizing missing visual embeddings to ensure consistent alignment across all modality combinations.